Iqbal Hussain

-Mohamed Iqbal bin Hamid Hussain (born 6 June 1993) is a Singaporean professional footballer who plays as a forward for the Singapore Premier League side Geylang International FC.
+Mohamed Iqbal bin Hamid Hussain (born 6 June 1993), more commonly known as Iqbal Hussain is a Singaporean professional footballer who last played as a winger or striker for the Singapore Premier League club Geylang International and the Singapore national team.

 Club career

 Gombak United

-Iqbal started his career at Gombak United where he scored 2 goals in 7 league games.
+Iqbal started his career at Gombak United where he scored 2 goals in 7 league games in the 2012 S.League.

 LionsXII

-He joined Malaysia Super League club LionsXII after Gombak United withdrew from the S.League at the end of the 2012 season.
+In 2013, Iqbal joined Malaysia Super League club LionsXII after Gombak United withdrew from the S.League at the end of the 2012 season.

 Young Lions

-Restricted to one league appearance in the 2013 season and in need for match experience leading to the Southeast Asian Games, he was de-registered in April 2013 and joined under-23 developmental side Courts Young Lions in the S.League.
+Restricted to one league appearance in the 2013 season and in need for match experience leading to the Southeast Asian Games, Iqbal was de-registered in April 2013 and joined under-23 developmental side Courts Young Lions in the S.League.
 He scored a total of 8 goals in 44 games during his 3 years stint with the club.